Sample Cover Letter for a Job Application

 Sample Cover Letter

 This is a sample cover letter.
-Download the cover letter template (compatible with Google Docs and Word Online) or see below for more examples.
+Download the cover letter template (compatible with Google Docs and Word Online) or see below for an email sample, and more examples of interview winning cover letters.

 Sample Cover Letter (Text Version)